Lady with long grey hair in a spotty dress

 Ensuring patients have continuity of care

 I take a phone call from a patient’s wife wanting some reassurance.
-She is feeling guilty about how she feels about her husband’s diagnosis.
-At the end of the call she is brighter, and I have signposted her to counselling.
-I also suggest she comes to our drop-in Wellbeing Café on a Thursday.
+She is feeling guilty about her emotions around her husband’s diagnosis.
+I have signposted her to our drop-in Wellbeing Café on a Thursday.
+Here she can receive emotional support and further discuss sources of support for her.

 There’s a call from a patient’s daughter to ask if we can arrange a Wellbeing at Home visit for her dad.
-This is so that she can take her Mum out to lunch and have a much-needed break from caring.
+This is so that her Mum can have a much-needed break from caring.

 Woman in spotty dress at a desk speaking on the telephone